 Most of us exercise regular opportunities to repent from spreading a story we heard about a friend, neighbor or colleague.
 As we toss and turn in bed, trying to understand why our tongue betrayed us, answers evade us, and we pray for strength to do better tomorrow.

 Mark Travers reported in Psychology Today that the average person gossips 52 minutes per day.
-He cited research that concludes "sanctions against gossip may be futile and underscore the importance of understanding gossip at a descriptive level."
+Travers cited research that concludes "sanctions against gossip may be futile and underscores the importance of understanding gossip at a descriptive level."